Websites, Apps, and

 </script>

-computed property automatically updates when firstName
+The fullName computed property automatically updates when firstName or lastName changes.

 8. Watchers